softsyst/RSP3_tcp/README.md

 - Runs on Windows and Linux,
 - Delivers 8- and 16- Bit I/Q Data,
 - Working with sdrplay driver 3.10 (Linux still 3.07).
-- Developed as a server for QIRX V3 and V4.
+- Developed as a server for QIRX V3 and V4, and with reduced functionality for other apps like SDR# (Source RTL-SDR TCP) or DAB Player (commandline -RtlTcp)
 ## History
+### V0.3.7
+- Basic version for cooperation with other apps than QIRX, like SDR# or DAB Player
+- Uses the new commandline parameter -B 1 (basic version) or (default) -B 0 (standard version, to be used with QIRX)
 ### V0.3.6
 - Version for Linux
 - Builds for Linux and Windows from the same sources